-What it feels like to be the last generation to remember life before the internet — Quartz.
+All else being equal, the fastest company in any market will win.
 Generation X Is Sick of Your Bullshit.
 What it feels like to be the last generation to remember life before the internet.
 The fortysomething parents are not alright.
 As birth rates in the US continue to fall, an educated older parent-driven ‘‘baby boom’’ is underway.

 According to the National Center for Health Statistics, the number of first-time moms aged 35 and older is nine times higher than in the 1970s.
 American men are also becoming fathers at an older age, particularly if they have a bachelor’s degree or more.
 US Census figures show a steady increase over the past 15 years in the proportion of 40- to 49-year-old married dads to kids under the age of six.

 This report examines lifelong learning of Gen Xers.
 The Generation X Report More than one in every 10 members of Generation X are enrolled in classes to continue their formal education, according to a new University of Michigan study released today.
 In addition, 48 percent of GenXers take continuing education courses, in-service training, and workshops required for professional licenses and certifications.
 ‘I belong to a generation that has fundamentally failed you’ — commencement speaker.
 In my continuing coverage of interesting 2014 commencement speeches, here’s one that Deborah Bial, president and founder of the Posse Foundation, delivered at Mount Holyoke College in South Hadley in which she bashes her own generation, not the usual focus of such events: The Posse Foundation is a non-profit organization that identifies, recruits and trains public high school students with outstanding academic and leadership potential — many of them who have been overlooked in traditional college selection processes — and then arranges for full-tuition scholarships for four years at college.

 Since 1989, some 5,540 public high school students have been through the Posse program and 90 percent of them graduate from college.
 In 2010, President Obama named the foundation as one of 10 to receive a portion — $125,000 — of the $1.4 million he won with his Nobel Peace Prize.
 Mount Holyoke College is a liberal arts college for women.

 So-named, according to some, because of the challenge in identifying the 'X' factor in this generation.
 There was a struggle to describe this generation coming on the heels of the Baby Boomers and after the wide use of birth control that prompted the sexual revolution of the 1960s.
 Generation X (born 1965-1980) is a smaller population than either the Boomers before them (1945-1965) or the Millennials that followed.